sinon/sinon.github.io/content/tils/til_about_tils_posts.md

 tags = ["til"]
 +++

-[Simon Willison](https://simonwillison.net/) co-creator of Django, profilific blogger and general font of knowledge on how pelicans ride biycles in this brave new LLM world, has a section of his blog devoted to TILs.
+[Simon Willison](https://simonwillison.net/) co-creator of Django, prolific blogger and general font of knowledge on how pelicans ride bicycles in this brave new LLM world, has a section of his blog devoted to TILs.

 To help make writing a more regular habit I am ~~copying~~ stealing this.